EyobMengiste/Automated-integration-of-as-is-point-cloud-information-with-as-planned-BIM-for-interior-construction/README.md

-#A repo prepared for paper: **Automated integration of as-is point cloud information with as-planned BIM for interior construction** Which is submited to be published in an ASCE Special Journal titled: **Robotics and Intelligent Automation in Construction**
+#A repo prepared for paper: **Automated integration of as-is point cloud information with as-planned BIM for interior construction**

-#Associated set of data is available in a google drive folder https://drive.google.com/drive/folders/12EJwXPUXeTVo0RTKTGkRZNzjbyMzgW9t?usp=sharing
+#Associated set of data is available in DOI: 10.17632/j74zfct73y.1